-The Unyvero A50 Platform is marketed through a combination of direct sales in the United States and a growing network of distribution partners in Europe, the United States, Middle East, the ASEAN Region, Asia and Latin America.
-As of April 20, 2023, the distribution network comprises 14 distributors covering 33 countries in those regions with regulatory clearance for the Unyvero A50 System and the Unyvero Application Cartridges in some of these countries still pending.
+The Unyvero A50 Platform is marketed through a combination of direct sales in the United States and a growing network of distribution partners in Europe, Middle East, the ASEAN Region, Asia and Latin America.
+As of December 31, 2022, the distribution network comprises 13 distributors covering 32 countries in those regions with regulatory clearance for the Unyvero A50 System and the Unyvero Application Cartridges in some of these countries still pending.